nautobot/nautobot/examples/s3_static_files/README.md

 ## Bucket Creation

 The AWS S3 bucket will be hosting Nautobot static files and needs some specific configuration to allow anonymous HTTP access.
-The following is the necessary Terraform configuration to create the S3 bucket appropriately:
+The following is an example of Terraform configuration to create the S3 bucket appropriately, the same values can be configured manually:

 ```terraform
 resource "aws_s3_bucket" "nautobot_static_files" {